 bioRxiv transfers.
 BMC Biology is happy to consider manuscripts that have been, or will be, posted on a preprint server.
 Authors are able to submit their manuscripts directly from bioRxiv, without having to re-upload files.

 Portable peer review.
 To reduce time spent on serial submissions and iterative reviewing, BMC Biology offers easy transfers of papers that we decide not to publish – including reviewer reports if applicable - to other BMC journals and participating journals of the NPRC alliance.
-We support authors who wish to submit a paper rejected by BMC Biology after peer review to journals outside of BMC, by assisting the transfer of the reports and reviewer identities (subject to permission from the reviewers).
+We support authors who wish to submit a paper rejected by BMC Biology after peer review to journals outside of BMC and Springer Nature, by assisting the transfer of the reports and reviewer identities (subject to permission from the reviewers).
 We are also able to consider manuscripts on the basis of reviews received at other journals, including those outside of BMC and Springer Nature.
 Find out more at our peer review policy page.

 Aims and scope